IBM/easej-app-mod-demo/README.md

-# Statement of Direction

-This lab is based on early preview technology.
-It is being shared under the terms of the following Statement of Direction: https://www.ibm.com/docs/en/announcements/statement-direction-enterprise-application-service-java

 # Hands-on Modernization Lab

 Modernization is essential to preserve the security and stability of your critical enterprise applications, and to be able to increase the delivery of new innovations.
 Modernization can take many forms, including adopting a more modern runtime, adopting Kubernetes/OpenShift, and refactoring to Microservices.
 Many modernization projects struggle to deliver because of the complexity inherent in uprooting an application and its dependencies, understanding code written decades ago, and acquiring new skill for the destination environment.
 In this lab you'll use two new preview technologies that address these challenges:
 1. Enterprise Application Service for Java.
 This is a new managed service which provides an end-to-end application delivery experience, including DevOps, GitOps, build & delivery pipelines, running applications, and observability integration.
 Being a fully managed service, it insulates you from the infrastructure complexities so you can focus on delivering the code.
 2. Application Modernization Accelerator.
 This tool enables you to discover existing enterprise applications and their database and messaging dependencies.
 Assess the complexity of migration, plan a migration and then assist the migration (including database and messaging) through curated instructions, artefact generation and code rewrite rules.
-Note, in the lab you will use an early driver which has the name Transformation Advisor.

-In this lab you will use Application Modernization Accelerator (hereafter referred to as Transformation Advisor) to create a migration plan that includes automatically generated configuration files and scripts, guidance and pointers to tools that are needed to accelerate and complete the migration.
+In this lab you will use Application Modernization Accelerator to create a migration plan that includes automatically generated configuration files and scripts, guidance and pointers to tools that are needed to accelerate and complete the migration.

 This migration plan will include:
 - Details for the MQ administrator to configure the on-premises MQ network
 - Details for the Db2 administrator to transfer the data from the on-premises database to the new Db2 SaaS
 - Generated Liberty configuration files required to migrate the application

-Transformation Advisor can then automatically provision, configure and wire together the Enterprise Application Service, MQ and Db2 SaaS services to support the application running in the cloud.
+Application Modernization Accelerator can then automatically provision, configure and wire together the Enterprise Application Service, MQ and Db2 SaaS services to support the application running in the cloud.

-During the code remediation process, you will have the opportunity to utilize the services of WCA4EJA (watsonx Code Assistant for Enterprise Java Applications) to assist with code explanation, code completion, test generation, and also consume the output of Transformation Advisor to convert the application from WebSphere to Enterprise Application Service.
+During the code remediation process, you will have the opportunity to utilize the services of **watsonx Code Assistant for Enterprise Java Applications** (WCA4EJA) to assist with code explanation, code completion, test generation, and also consume the output of Application Modernization Accelerator to convert the application from WebSphere to Enterprise Application Service.

 The generated files are then brought into GitHub where Enterprise Application Service will build the application.
 Deterministic changes to the application source code can be fixed automatically using pre-defined rules.
 Other fixes are facilitated through Generative AI where you can interact in a guided manner with a Java-trained LLM and generated code can be added to the application source.